carrierwaveuploader/carrierwave/README.md

 ## Testing with CarrierWave

 It's a good idea to test your uploaders in isolation.
-In order to speed up your tests, it's recommended to switch off processing in your tests, and to use the file storage.
+In order to speed up your tests, it's recommended to switch off processing in your tests, disable SSRF protection, and to use the file storage.
 In Rails you could do that by adding an initializer with:

 ```ruby